ycao56/homebridge-docker/README.md

 - **debug**
 Starts Homebridge with plugin support and maximum debugging info.

-## Updating Homebridge or its plugins
+#### HOMEBRIDGE_VERSION

-Homebridge and the plugins automatically get updated to the newest version, whenever the container is (re-) started.
-If you want to use a specific plugin version, put the info either into the `package.json` or `install.sh` you use.
+To avoid breaks with either new Homebridge releases or iOS updates, you can force the installation of a specific Homebridge version. `HOMEBRIDGE_VERSION` accepts any release tag (f.e "0.4.17") or valid NPM version range.

 ## Troubleshooting